Ahmad9bh/Celebrate/README.md

 Important: backend tests reset the database schema before running.
 To avoid touching your dev/prod DB, use a dedicated test database via `backend/.env.test`.

+Template file to copy from: `backend/.env.test.example` (includes pooled and direct Neon URL examples and recommended parameters).

 Steps:

 1) Create `backend/.env.test` from the example: